-Pharm.D. + M.B.A.
+Pharm.D. + Masters

-The College of Pharmacy and the Graduate School offer the opportunity to concurrently complete both degrees (the Doctor of Pharmacy (Pharm.D.) and the Master of Business Administration (M.B.A.)).

-Coursework is designed to allow Pharm.D. students to complete both the Pharm.D. and M.B.A. programs during the three full calendar years required by the Pharm.D. program by allowing students to take their Pharm.D. elective courses in subjects that satisfy the requirements of the M.B.A. program.
+The College of Pharmacy and the Graduate School offer the opportunity to concurrently complete both degrees (the Doctor of Pharmacy (Pharm.D.) and a Masters.
+The following Master's programs are available as part of this program: Master of Business Administration (MBA), Master of Science in Conflict Management (MSCM), Master of Science in Management (MSM), Master of Public Management (MPM), and Master of Science in Human Resource Leadership (MSHRL).
+Coursework is designed to allow Pharm.D. students to complete both the Pharm.D. and Master programs during the three full calendar years required by the Pharm.D. program by allowing students to take their Pharm.D. elective courses in subjects that satisfy the requirements of a Master's program.

 Prospective candidates must submit separate applications and be admitted to both the College of Pharmacy and the Graduate School according to the admissions standards established for each program.
-College of Pharmacy students may apply for the Pharm.D. + M.B.A. concurrent degrees anytime.
-Pharmacy students interested in pursuing both degrees need to have a minimum 3.5 pharmacy GPA, no more than 3 unexcused absences per quarter, and not be on any type of academic or professional/ethical warning or probation, as well as meet the acceptance criteria of the Graduate School.
+College of Pharmacy students may apply for the Pharm.D. + Masters concurrent degrees anytime after the summer quarter of the first professional year.
+Pharmacy students interested in pursuing both degrees need to have a minimum 3.0 pharmacy GPA, no more than 3 unexcused absences per quarter, and not be on any type of academic or professional/ethical warning or probation, as well as meet the acceptance criteria of the Graduate School.

 Acceptance by the College of Pharmacy does not guarantee acceptance into the Graduate school.
-Upon successful completion of the concurrent degrees, the student would earn separate Doctor of Pharmacy (Pharm.D.) and Master of Business Administration (M.B.A.).
+Upon successful completion of the concurrent degrees, the student would earn separate Doctor of Pharmacy (Pharm.D.) and Masters.